emendir/WalytisTechnologies/Endra/5-Cryptography.md

 	- keeping track of what data exists in a dataset, when it was produced and changed
 - Endra relies on the blockchain technology in its Walytis databases to ensure data cannot be lost/hidden or fraudulently changed.
 Essentially, every new piece of data is organised into a block, which references the cryptographic hashes of previous blocks, so that each block is part of a chain that records the existence indirectly the content of all previous blocks.
 To learn more, see [Block-Chaining](../Walytis/Technical/Block-Chaining.md) and [WalytisBlockchainSecurity](../Walytis/Technical/WalytisBlockchainSecurity.md).

+## Post-Compromise Recovery

+_What security goals are compromised to what extent by various cryptographic breaches._

+#TODO